 You can think of your website as your digital billboard.
 If something were to happen to wipe out your site tomorrow would you be rebuilding from the ground, or would you have a platform to put the billboard back on?

 There are a majority of things that can take your website down.
-It can be a malicious attack, the more popular your site, the higher chance someone will attempt to compromise it by hacking.
+It can be a malicious attack, the more popular your site, the higher the chance someone will attempt to compromise it by hacking.
 Or it may be that a WordPress update, plugin or theme conflicted and caused your site to crash.

 No matter what brings your site down, having a backup can save you weeks if not months of work to get your digital presence back up and running.